Vietnam's toast of the coast

-The best Vietnam beach resorts from Danang and Hoi An to Nha Trang and Phan Thiet in our free-wheeling Vietnam resort review for romantics or families.
-Beaches, spas, golf, and child-friendly distractions.
+The best Vietnam beach resorts from Danang and Hoi An to Nha Trang and Mui Ne in our free-wheeling Vietnam resorts review for hushed romantics or bawling families.

 AS development dollars pour in and muscle highways streak through the verdant rice fields, Vietnam these days can be summed up in a single word – SPEED.
 There’s not much of it.
 Highways in Vietnam are showpieces for belching trucks idling in long snaking lines, their unusual horns the only sign of contrapuntal remonstrance.
 Stray buffalos, wayward chickens and ducks sunning themselves on the asphalt all do their bit to slow things down.

-It took a while then to get to Danang’s fabled China Beach, which comes with the usual Baywatch accessories – professional lifeguards on certain stretches but not, alas, women with bodies like ripening corn.
+It took a while then to get to Danang’s fabled China Beach, or My Khe in local parlance, which comes with the usual Baywatch accessories – professional lifeguards on certain stretches but not, alas, women with bodies like ripening corn.
 Next morning I slipped onto the beach unnoticed at dawn, painfully aware of my neck, which looks like, well… a neck.

 Men with heads attached to tree-trunks fell to the ground to do fifty push-ups if any damsel so much as glanced in their general direction.
 I pressed my camera shutter vigorously, demonstrating I am no slouch when it comes to testosterone.

 Beautiful Mui Ne Beach at sunrise/ photo: Vijay Verghese